-Exploring the Sunshine Coast hinterland on a long weekend
+Exploring the Sunshine Coast hinterland

-World-class travel experiences on our doorstep.
+Holiday here this year with world - class travel experiences on our doorstep.

 If you asked me a year ago if the highlight of 2020’s travels plans would be a long weekend on the Sunshine Coast, I probably would have burst out laughing.